This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Why you should go & what to do in NYC with kids

-It would be hard for New York City not to top the list of places to visit without a car.
+It would be hard for New York City not to top the list of places to visit without a car, especially for families focused on car-free vacations in the USA.
 But the appeal of NYC stretches far, far beyond its transportation options.
 There are enough things to do in New York City with kids that you’d stay busy for months (or maybe a lifetime).

 Our top picks are the Egyptian section of the Met, exploring the Natural History Museum, taking in a Disney on Broadway show with older kids (or taking little ones to Ellen’s Stardust Diner), catching the sunset from the top of skyscraper, strolling through Central Park on a nice day and grabbing a slice of pizza on every corner.